microsoft/debug-adapter-protocol/specification.md

    * The debug adapter supports the 'readMemory' request.
    */
   supportsReadMemoryRequest?: boolean;

   /**
+   * The debug adapter supports the 'writeMemory' request.
+   */
+  supportsWriteMemoryRequest?: boolean;

+  /**
    * The debug adapter supports the 'disassemble' request.